d-dantte/Axis.Ion/BinarySpec.md

 for indicating if annotations exist on the value, while the remaining 3 bits (index 5 - 7) are left for each type to use as it pleases.

-Following the first byte either byte-groups that represent annotations, or the payload for the ion-value
+Following the first byte either byte-groups that represent annotations, or the payload for the ion-value.

+Note: in the binary notations that follow, a  '.' indicates that the bit in that position is ignored.

 ## Annotations